MuDiAhmed/Ubuntu-Dell-XPS-15-2019/README.md

  #### Behind the scene:
  1. Open a terminal
- 2. Run `sudo apt install -y powertop thermald`
+ 2. Run `sudo apt install -y powertop thermald tlp`
  3. Run `sudo powertop`
  4. Click `Shift+TAB` to navigate to Tunables
  5. Click `Enter` on the `Bad` to change to `Good`